jameslnewell/xhr-mock/packages/xhr-mock/README.md

 ### Without a bundler

-If you aren't using a bundler like Webpack or Browserify then add this script to your HTML file:
+If you aren't using a bundler like Webpack or Browserify then you will need to add this script to your HTML files:

 ```html
 <script src="https://unpkg.com/xhr-mock@next/dist/xhr-mock.js"></script>